A Classification of Modular Functors via Factorization Homology: Introduction and summary

 An intermediate result of independent interest appearing in the proof of the main result is the following uniqueness result for extensions to modular functors:

-\begin{reptheorem}{uniquenessthm}[Weak uniqueness of extensions] For any modular functor defined in genus zero, i.e.\ a cyclic framed $E_2$-algebra $\cat{A}$ in $\smc$, the space of extensions of $\cat{A}$ to a modular functor is empty or contractible.
-In other words, if there is an extension of $\cat{A}$ to a modular functor, this extension is unique up to a contractible choice. \end{reptheorem}
+\begin{reptheorem}{uniquenessthm}[Uniqueness of extensions] For any modular functor defined in genus zero, i.e.\ a cyclic framed $E_2$-algebra $\cat{A}$ in $\smc$, the space of extensions of $\cat{A}$ to a modular functor is empty or contractible.
+In other words, if there is an extension of $\cat{A}$ to a modular functor, this extension is essentially unique, i.e.\ unique up to a contractible choice. \end{reptheorem}

 This uniqueness result can be seen as a generalization of a similar result of Andersen-Ueno~\cite{andersenueno} who consider modular functors that are built from finitely semisimple categories equipped with an involution.
 As a small caveat, we should note that even if we restrict to a symmetric monoidal $(2,1)$-category of finitely semisimple linear categories, our definition of a modular functor substantially differs from the one used in~\cite{andersenueno}.
 Instead, our notion is closer to the one of Tillmann~\cite{tillmann} and contains as a special case the one of Turaev~\cite{turaev} and Bakalov-Kirillov~\cite{baki}.